sansanfree/CALT/README.md

 # CALT
-Contour-Aware Long-term Tracking with Reliable Re- detection(TCSVT)
+Contour-Aware Long-term Tracking with Reliable Re-detection(TCSVT)

 Code for the CALT proposed in the paper Contour-Aware Long-term Tracking with Reliable Re- detection